srt19/A4-to-F4-Scanned-Image-Converter/README.md

 * Select your output file name
 * Click Merge Image
 * There you go, F4 Sized paper without cropped bottom

+# How To Run
+* Python 3.9
+* clone this repository
+* pip install -r requirements.txt
+* run the main.py